-Birds are incredible friends and when properly taken care of can live long healthy lives.
-Whether you're feeding parakeets and budgies or wild birds outside, we here at My Natural Pet have the knowledge and experience to direct you to the best food.
-All bird's dietary requirements are different, and what works best for some won't supply adequate nutrition for others.
-To that end, we happily serve the NY area to make sure the best food for your feathered friends, boosting their health and wellness and extending their lives.
+Birds are incredible companions, and when properly looked after, can live long & healthy lives.
+Whether you're feeding parakeets and budgies, or wild birds outside, we have the expertise and experience to help guide you to the perfect food.
+All bird's nutritional needs are different, and what works best for some won't provide adequate nutrition for others.
+Therefore, we proudly provide the Brooklyn area with the very best food for your feathered friends, enhancing their health and extending their lives.

-Domestic bird food is normally a blend of similar seeds, with additional nutritionally dense pellets included.
+Domestic bird food is typically a blend of similar seeds, with nutritionally thick pellets added in.
 Conures, doves, and pigeons love millet, as do budgies and parakeets.
-They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will prefer bigger seed types.
+They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will prefer larger seed types.

-Food for pets will have prebiotic fiber and probiotic ingredients included, as well as a range of other natural seeds and fruits.
-These boost the immune and digestive function of your birds, and more carefully resemble their natural diet regimen, which would not normally consist of a few types of seeds.
+Food for pets will have prebiotic fiber and probiotic ingredients included, as well as a variety of various other all-natural seeds and fruits.
+These boost the immune and digestive function of your birds, and more closely mimic their natural diet, which would not usually consist of a few types of seeds.

-Obtain the facts and the feed-in one place- At My Natural Pet, we specialize in making sure your bird is offered with the very best nutrition for their specific needs.
-Whether you're feeding wild birds in your yard or a parakeet in your shop, our friendly, experienced staff has your back.
-If you're in the NY area, give us a call at (718) 333-5678 and let us recognize what you're feeding and we can aid optimize your bird's feed for a long, healthy life.
+At My Natural Pet, we specialize in making sure your bird is provided with the very best nutrition for their specific needs.
+Whether you're feeding wild birds in your yard, or a parakeet in your home, our friendly, experienced staff has your back.
+If you're in the Brooklyn area, give us a call at (718) 333-5678 and we can help improve your bird's feed for a long, healthy life.